SamRFreitas/i-love-crypto/README.md

 One important thing in these tests is that due to the aforementioned limitation of CoinGecko, the CoinGecko calls were mocked.
 I particularly don't like to mock E2E tests, but since I have no control over the API and there was no way to run the tests, and there are many requests and only 1 test, it was necessary to implement mocks in these calls.
 These mocks simulate all possibilities of errors and successes, making the E2E test very comprehensive and assertive.

+## Deploy

+**The last thing to mention is that GitHub Actions was implemented for CI/CD, where every time a push is made to the main branch, it triggers the actions.
+These actions include unit tests, E2E tests, and if they pass, it deploys to Vercel.
+This way, I only have to promote that deploy to production, ensuring a deployment with reliable updates and guaranteeing the quality of the project.**